-Pupils at The Clare School follow one of two learning pathways – Pre-Formal or Formal.
+Pupils at The Clare School follow one of three learning pathways – Pre-Formal, Semi-Formal or Formal.
 The Pre-Formal pathway is mainly for those who have Profound and Multiple Learning Difficulties who are unable to access the National Curriculum.

 Pre-Formal pupils require a higher level of adult support, both for their learning needs and their personal care, and are likely to need sensory stimulation with their curriculum broken down into very small steps.
 Some of our pre-formal pupils communicate by gesture, eye-pointing, and at times very simple language.
 Their attainment is likely to stay within the early P-Levels.

 All our Pre-Formal pupils follow highly individualised timetables including the following five areas:

 Music is an incredibly important part of the Pre-Formal curriculum from Reggae Wednesdays to Rock and Roll Fridays.
 Here are some ideas for using music to encourage learning and engagement at home from our music lead, David Bloomfield:

 - Use recorded music, or singing, as a cue for different activities, for example when washing, giving medication, playing, going out etc.